June 25, 2025

 We know that a healthy diet protects against nutritional imbalances and chronic health conditions such as heart disease and diabetes.
 But without access to healthy food, children living in poverty are more susceptible to these illnesses that hurt their bodies.

-Because children growing up in poverty don’t get the food and nutrition they need to develop properly, around 149 million children under 5 are estimated to be stunted or too short for their age.
+Because children growing up in poverty don’t get the food and nutrition they need to develop properly, around 149 million children under the age of five are estimated to be stunted or too short for their age.
 Another 45 million are estimated to be too thin for their height.

 Malnutrition is only one way poverty impacts a child’s health.
 For example, poverty also exposes children to preventable and treatable diseases like pneumonia and diarrhea.
 In addition, poverty hinders access to critical medical care children need for treatment, keeping them sick.